African American–Jewish relations: Labor movement

+Beginning in early 1962, the NAACP's labor director Herbert Hill alleged that, since the 1940s, the JLC had also defended the anti-black discriminatory practices of unions in both the garment and building industries.
+Hill claimed that the JLC changed "a Black-White conflict into a Black-Jewish conflict".
+He said that the JLC defended the Jewish leaders of the International Ladies' Garment Workers' Union (ILGWU) against charges of anti-black racial discrimination, distorted the government's reports about discrimination, failed to tell union members the truth, and when union members complained, the JLC labeled them antisemites.
+Hill stated that ILGWU leaders denounced Black members for demanding equal treatment and access to leadership positions.

+The New York City teachers' strike of 1968 also signaled the decline of African American–Jewish relations: The Jewish president of the United Federation of Teachers, Albert Shanker, made statements that were seen by some as straining African American–Jewish relations because in them, he accused Black teachers of being antisemitic.

 Black Hebrew Israelites

-Black Hebrew Israelites are groups of people, mostly of Black American ancestry who are mainly situated in the Americas and claim to be the descendants of the ancient Israelites.
+Black Hebrew Israelites are groups of people mostly of Black American ancestry mainly situated in the Americas who claim to be the descendants of the ancient Israelites.
 To varying degrees, Black Hebrews adhere to the religious beliefs and practices of both mainstream Judaism and mainstream Christianity, but they get most of their doctrines from Christian resources.
 They are generally not accepted as Jews by Orthodox, Conservative or Reform Jews, nor are they accepted as Jews by the wider Jewish community, due to their degree of divergence from mainstream Judaism, and their frequent expressions of hostility towards traditionally recognized Jews.

-Many Black Hebrews consider themselves—and not Jews—to be the only authentic descendants of the ancient Israelites, claiming that Jews are simply imposters.
+Many Black Hebrews consider themselves—and not Jews—to be the only authentic descendants of the ancient Israelites, claiming Jews are simply imposters.
 Some groups identify themselves as Hebrew Israelites, other groups identify themselves as Black Hebrews, and other groups identify themselves as Jews.
 Dozens of Black Hebrew groups were founded in the United States during the late 19th and early 20th centuries.

-In 2003, 1,200 Black Hebrew Israelites were found to be eligible for Israeli citizenship.
-Members of the community began to immigrate to Israel as early as 1992, when Israel's interior ministry began to grant Black Hebrew Israelites different levels of immigration status.
-Some Black Hebrew Israelites were granted full citizenship, while others were granted permanent resident status, and others were granted temporary resident status.
-In April 2021, A spokesman for the Israeli government announced Israel's plans to deport dozens of African Hebrews despite the fact that many members of the community had received permanent residency under arrangements with Israel.
-51 members of the community were ordered to leave their homes by September 23, 2021.
-In October 2021, the Beersheba court district issued an interim injunction that effectively halted the deportations.

-British filmmaker Louis Theroux documented the movement in his Weird Weekends series.

-Labor movement

-The labor movement was another area of the relationship that flourished before WWII, but it ended in conflict afterwards.
-In the early 20th century, one important area of cooperation was attempts to increase minority representation in the leadership of the United Automobile Workers (UAW).
-In 1943, Jews and Black people joined to request the creation of a new department within the UAW dedicated to minorities, but that request was refused by UAW leaders.